saloonphp/saloon/README.md

 }
 ```
 ## Requests
 The second most important file in Saloon is your request.
 Requests are where you define each method of the API you want to call.
+The minimum requirements are `$method`. `$connector` and `defineMethod()`.

 > If you are using Laravel, you can use the **php artisan saloon:request** command.

 Let's have a look at our GetForgeServerRequest.
 ```php
 <?php